-Please see the previously submitted budgets for 2018, 2019, 2020, 2021 and 2022 for information regarding revenues and expenditures, including taxes, fees, rates, tolls, mill levies, etc. Besides the 2023 Budget, submitted in response to VI(b), no other projections are available for revenues and expenditures of the District for the next five years.
-In 2018, 2019, and 2020 the District certified a mill levy of 0 mills for general operating expenses and did not certify a mill levy for general obligation debt.
+Please see the previously submitted budgets for 2019, 2020, 2021, 2022 and 2023 for information regarding revenues and expenditures, including taxes, fees, rates, tolls, mill levies, etc. Besides the 2024 Budget submitted in response to VI(b), no other projections are available for revenues and expenditures of the District for the next five years.
+In 2019, and 2020 the District certified a mill levy of 0 mills for general operating expenses and did not certify a mill levy for general obligation debt.
 In 2021 and 2022, the District certified a mill levy of 11.132 mills for general operating expenses and 44.531 mills for general obligation debt.
-In 2023, the District certified a mill levy of 11.169 for general operating expenses and 44.678 mills for general obligation debt.
-The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 5.000 mills for general operating expenses in 2018.
+In 2023, the District certified a mill levy of 11.168 mills for general operating expenses and 44.678 mills for general obligation debt.
+In 2024, the District certified a mill levy of 10.655 mills for general operating expenses and 42.620 mills for general obligation debt.
 The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.453 mills for general operating expenses in 2019.
 The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.429 mills for general operating expenses in 2020.
 The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.454 mills for general operating expenses in 2021.
 The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.429 mills for general operating expenses in 2022.
 The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.454 mills for general operating expenses in 2023.
+The Service Plan contemplated that the District would certify mill levies of 40.000 mills for general obligation debt and 2.430 mills for general operating expenses in 2024.
 In addition, the District adopted a resolution imposing a facilities fee of \$3,000 per residential unit on September 3, 2019.